xieyuheng/inner/projects/x-lisp/2025-05-24-simply-typed-lisp.md

 # Simply typed

-It seems simply typed version makes more sense,
+It seems simply typed version makes more sense, if we want to go this way, we can learn from Milner's ML.

 But is it still possible to support generic dispatching?

 ```scheme